shahramBarai/SPINE/docs/code_of_conduct.md

-# Code of Conduct
+# 📜 Code of Conduct

-## Our Commitment
+## 🤝 Our Commitment

-We want SPINE to be a welcoming place for everyone.
+We want `SPINE` to be a welcoming place for everyone.
 We're committed to providing a friendly, safe, and harassment-free experience for all contributors, regardless of experience level, gender identity, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristics.

-## Our Standards
+## 📜 Our Standards

 ### What we encourage:
 - Being respectful and inclusive in discussions